 - To ensure that classroom displays are clear, vibrant, illustrative and representative of the students’ weeks work.

-- To ensure written reports are being completed for each language student (even if they changed off English) at the end of each week and to carry out an end of week presentation of certificates and Awards.
+- To ensure written reports are being completed for each language student (even if they changed off English) at the end of each week and to carry out an end of week presentation of certificates and awards.

 - To run twice weekly EFL staff meetings and CPD sessions.
+Encourage experienced teachers to take charge of some CPD sessions themselves.

 - To provide elocution guidance to activity coaches in order to link English language learning taking place inside of classrooms with activity programmes.